Using IdM Healthcheck to monitor your IdM environment

 1.4.
 Log rotation

-Log rotation creates a new log file every day, and the files are organized by date.
-Since log files are saved in the same directory, you can select a particular log file according to the date.
+Log rotation creates a new log file every day and the files are organized by date.
+The date is included in the filename.

-Rotation means that there is configured a number for max number of log files and if the number is exceeded, the newest file rewrites and renames the oldest one.
-For example, if the rotation number is 30, the thirty-first log file replaces the first (oldest) one.
+Using log rotation, you can configure the maximum number of log files to be stored.
+If this number is exceeded, the newest file replaces the oldest one.
+For example, if the maximum rotation number is thirty, the thirty-first log file replaces the first, that is the oldest one.

-Log rotation reduces voluminous log files and organizes them, which can help with analysis of the logs.
+Log rotation reduces voluminous log files and organizes them.
+This helps you analyze the logs.

 -